A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: Numerical Experiments: Configuration

 \subsection{Overview of Methods}

 The methods compared here are \begin{itemize} \item A perturbed-observation EnKF with simultaneous assimilation of all observations.
 This method is labeled `EnKF.'
 The analysis update is based on the conditional-Gaussian formula (\ref{eqn:GaussCondMean}) rather than the EnKF formulas (\ref{eqn:KF_Mean}) \& (\ref{eqn:KF_Gain}).
 While this is not the best EnKF for the linear-obs setup, it is crucial for the logit-normal and log-normal configurations where the observing system does not take the traditional form $\bm{y} = \bm{H}(\bm{x})+\bm{\eps}$.
 Also, in some nonlinear and non-Gaussian cases the perturbed-observation EnKF can be more robust than deterministic versions \cite{LBS10}. \item Two perturbed-observation GA-EnKF methods using the algorithm from section \ref{sec:GA}, which differ in the way they construct the univariate anamorphosis transformations.
 One method uses a piecewise-linear anamorphosis transformation and is labeled `GA-PL' while the other uses kernel density estimation and is labeled `GA-KDE.'
 Further details are given in section \ref{sec:GA_Details}. \item Two two-step methods: The RHF with linear regression and the iRHF with linear regression; these are labeled `RHF' and `iRHF', respectively.
 These methods use serial assimilation, and the scalar auxiliary variable $Z$ is always chosen to be equal to $x_k$, where $x_k$ is the variable being observed.
-This choice is made so that as much non-Gaussianity as possible can be dealt with in the first part of the two-step cycle, leaving as much Gaussianity as possible for the linear regression step. \end{itemize}
+This choice is made so that as much non-Gaussianity as possible can be dealt with in the first part of the two-step cycle, leaving as much Gaussianity as possible for the linear regression step. \end{itemize} For all of these methods the ensemble is initialized by adding draws from a standard normal distribution to the reference solution.

 There is a huge range of nonlinear data assimilation methods that could be compared.
 Since the focus here is on nonlinear and non-Gaussian extensions of the EnKF, particle filters and variational methods are not implemented.
 Other notable classes of methods that are omitted here include Gaussian mixture methods, e.g. \cite{AA99,BSN03,FK13b,LAH16}, the method of \cite{MCSB14}, and the Marginal Adjustment RHF \cite{Anderson20}.
 The GIGG-EnKF of \cite{Bishop16,PB18} is not used because the observations do not have Gamma or Inverse-Gamma distributions.